 - butter

-- garlic, salt, pepper
+- garlic, salt, black or white pepper

 What onions are best to use in this soup?

 Yellow onions are perfect for this soup.
 They are considered an all purpose onion because they are used in so many different recipes.
 Yellow onions actually get a bit sweeter as they are cooked and begin to caramelize.
-Huffington Post has a great article about choosing the perfect onion.

 How to make Creamy Onion Soup